moimikey/is-satire/README.md

 Works in `node.js` (see `lib/`), the `browser` (see `build/`) and as a `cli` utility (`is-satire`), all-in-one!

-**NOTE** This is still in Alpha stages and is not ready for use yet.
-I'm expecting the first release in January/February 2016.
+**NOTE** This is kind of beta right now.
+Try out the CLI and let me know your thoughts!

 # Features
 - pre-determined list of satirical content sources